 Figure: Bad and good examples when targeting multiple target frameworks

 At this point, ensure your project can target both the .NET Framework and the new target .NET.
-Some of the projects might not support both platforms right away and you can follow these steps to fix the issues and have a better understanding of how much work it might lies ahead.
+Some of the projects might not support both platforms right away and you can follow these steps to fix the issues and have a better understanding of how much work might lie ahead.

-By the end of this process, you'll have a much clearer view (and backlog!) of your path to the latest .NET:
+TargetFrameworks, ensure it builds with the original .NET Framework TFM, and continue to the next projectBy the end of this process, you'll have a much clearer view (and backlog!) of your path to the latest .NET version:

 While this guide aims to give you a high-level view of migrating your app, there are other some special considerations when dealing with complex applications and web apps.
 Check out these other rules: